-'''
+''' import sys

-try:
+if sys.version_info >= (3, 8):

 from importlib.metadata import version

-except ImportError:
+else:

 from importlib_metadata import version

-version = version("mypackage")
+version = version("mypackage") '''

-'''

-If relying on the backport, don't forget to include importlib-metadata; python_version < "3.8" in your project's install_requires!
+If relying on the backport, don't forget to include importlib-metadata; python\version < "3.8" in your project's install\requires!

 2. Fill out the [tool.versioningit.write] subtable in pyproject.toml so that the project version will be written to a file in your Python package which you can then import or read.
-For example, if your package is named mypackage and is stored in a src/directory, you can write the version to a Python file src/mypackage/version.py like so:
+For example, if your package is named mypackage and is stored in a src/directory, you can write the version to a Python file src/mypackage/\version.py like so: